ropg/SVESADS/README.md

 ## Open questions and next steps

 We'll need to learn if we can reliably find this triangle shape without too many false positives or if we need a more complex shape.
 Many more test images will need to be availbale for computer vision and machine learning people to play with.
-Given the complexitity of actually tasking 70cm sat images for testing purposes, we may for a while depend on manipulated existing aerial photos and drone images of actual shapes on the ground and scaled so that the pixels are 70 x 70 cm.
+Given the apparent  complexitity of actually tasking 70cm sat images for testing purposes, we may for a while depend on manipulated existing aerial photos and drone images of actual shapes on the ground and scaled so that the pixels are 70 x 70 cm.
+We may need a tools to overlay realistic low-res renditions shapes on existing aerial images.

 In that case the quest becomes figuring out a simple shape that is hopefully still small enough to still fit on a roof and that can in a pinch be created without fancy measuring procedures or pre-cut materials.
 It may well be that we need more than the proposed 10x10 pixels to get reliable recognition.
 For all I know we might learn that the optimal shape to be recognized by software is the human nipple, because of the amount of existing research on the topic.